Home

 STEP ONE: OBSERVE

-Here the customer has already pinned up the pants.
-I can just press the new hemline into place.
-There is no need to remove the existing hem.
-There will be plenty of pants leg left to turn under, even after those stitched hems are cut off.
+The customer has pinned the pants.
+I press the new hemline in place.
+No need to remove the existing hem.
+There will be plenty of fabric left to turn under after those stitched hems are cut off.

 top stitched hems